great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

 ---
 title: Install additional dependencies
 id: additional_dependencies
+toc_min_heading_level: 3
+toc_max_heading_level: 3
 ---

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';
 import PrereqPythonInstalled from '../../_core_components/prerequisites/_python_installation.md';

 Some environments and Data Sources require additional Python libraries or third party utilities that are not included in the base installation of GX Core.
-Use the information provided here to install the necessary dependencies for Amazon S3, Azure Blob Storage, Google Cloud Storage, and SQL Data Sources.
+Use the information provided here to install the necessary dependencies for Amazon S3, Azure Blob Storage, Google Cloud Storage, and SQL databases.

 <Tabs
   queryString="dependencies"